Idexx Laboratories: Companion Animal Group

 The Companion Animal Group (CAG) provides in-clinic laboratory analyzers for companion animals.
 Analyzers measure blood cell counts as well as levels of certain enzymes in blood or urine for the purpose of monitoring health conditions.
 Major products of this segment are the Catalyst Dx Chemistry Analyzer and the VetTest Chemistry Analyzer, Symmetric dimethylarginine (SDMA), ProCyte Dx Hematology Analyzer, the LaserCyte Hematology Analyzer, the IDEXX VetAutoread Hematology Analyzer, the SNAP Pro analyzer, and so on, among other laboratory equipment and analytical services.
 Other areas of the CAG division are centered on diagnostic imaging and veterinary practice management software systems, including the flagship program Cornerstone, as well as DVMax (acquired from Sneakers Software, Inc., a New York City-based company, under terms of Ch.
 11 reorganization) in late 2012, Animana and several legacy practice management software systems.

 Water testing

 The Water segment provides products to measure microbiological parameters in water.
 Popular products of this segment include Colilert, Colilert-18, and Colisure for detecting total coliform and E. coli.
 Water products are sold in over 120 countries around the globe.

 Livestock and Poultry Diagnostics

 The Livestock and Poultry Diagnostics division provides products to detect diseases in livestock and poultry.
-Products of this segment include tests for Avian Influenza (AI), Bovine Viral Diarrhoea Virus (BVDV), Porcine Reproductive and Respiratory Syndrome (PRRS), and Bovine Spongiform Encephalopathy (BSE or mad cow disease).
+Products of this segment include tests for avian influenza, bovine viral diarrhoea virus, porcine reproductive and respiratory syndrome (PRRS), and bovine spongiform encephalopathy (BSE or mad cow disease).